makersacademy/news-summary-challenge/PROCESS.md

 - Steps
 - [X] Add href
-- [ ] research how to access content of article
+- [x] research how to access content of article
-- [ ] link to new article on the same page
+- [x] link to guardian website
 - [x] Find solution to bug - only showing some links